Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 13. Add your Heroku app address to ALLOWED_HOSTS in your settings.py file.
 14. Set config vars in Settings on Heroku.
 You will need to add there your DJANGO_SECRET, STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY.
 4. To see deployment options, go to 'Deploy' tab in your project on Heroku.
-5. One of the options is to use Heroku CLI, you can also connect to GitHub to automatically deploy everytime you push to GitHub.
+5. One of the options is to use Heroku CLI, you can also connect to GitHub to automatically deploy every time you push to GitHub.
 6. You will need to login into Heroku using terminal

 ```